ihat/mapredus/README.md

 TODO
 ----
 not necessarily in the given order
+* Ensure that the type that is inputted is the type that is outputted

 * if a process fails we do what we are supposed to do i.e. add a failure_hook which does something if your process fails